oneEyedBunny/API-Capstone/README.md

   1. search footer anchor is not centered on page when clicked, due to margin-top

 ## Page 2
-  1. Adjust formatting on box details on map markers
-  1. Adjust animation on map click icons
+  1. Airbnb link in map marker isn't working > no rendered html location to target for event delegation??
+  1. clean up 2 render functions to pass same parameter name- less confusing
+  1. Search again isn't re-rendering map/markers
+  1. Redo-search in area NEEDS to be added once map is toggled

 -----------

 # Stretch Goal:

+1. Adjust animation on map click icons1 to swipe left instead of up
 1. Get location to auto populate in search field

 # TO RUN THIS